Riot accused out on bail caught fighting with cops on camera in Mukherjee Nagar | Law-Order

 The man, identified as Deepak, who was with his brothers, took offence at the exercise and started an argument, police said.

-He was later booked at Mukherjee Nagar Police Station under several sections of IPC, they said.
+He and his two siblings were later booked at Mukherjee Nagar Police Station under several sections of IPC, they said.

-When checked, Deepak was previously found to have been involved in a riots case, and currently out on bail, said police.
+When checked, Deepak was previously found to have been involved in a riots case, currently out on bail, said police.
+He is yet to be arrested, they added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)